pbrizardo/arcSlider/README.md

 ###TODO
 Add flag to remove responsive behavior.

 Add cursor

 Add ability to change arc position (eg. vertical)

+Be able to crop canvas around the slider

 ###To use
 ```sh